lucaong/miniprofiler-dashboard/README.md

 require 'rack-mini-profiler'
 require 'rack/miniprofiler/dashboard'

+use Rack::MiniProfiler

 map '/profiler' do
   use Rack::MiniProfiler::Dashboard
 end
 ```

-Then start the app and visit `/profiler`.
+Then start the app and visit `/profiler/index.html`.

 # TODO